RPoyck/Test-repro/README.md

-## Project: Build a Traffic Sign Recognition Program
+# Project: Build a Traffic Sign Recognition Program
 [![Udacity - Self-Driving Car NanoDegree](https://s3.amazonaws.com/udacity-sdc/github/shield-carnd.svg)](http://www.udacity.com/drive)

-Overview
+# Overview
 ---
 In this project, I have used what I've learned about deep neural networks and convolutional neural networks to classify traffic signs.
 I trained and validated a model so it can classify traffic sign images using the [German Traffic Sign Dataset](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset).
 After the model is trained, you will then try out your model on images of German traffic signs that you find on the web.

 The included Ipython notebook is based heavily on the starter code and instructions in the example [Ipython notebook](https://github.com/udacity/CarND-Traffic-Sign-Classifier-Project/blob/master/Traffic_Sign_Classifier.ipynb).

-This write-up is based on the [write-up template](https://github.com/udacity/CarND-Traffic-Sign-Classifier-Project/blob/master/writeup_template.md).

 To meet specifications, the project submission consist of three files:
 * The Ipython notebook "Traffic_Sign_Classifier-Rob_Poyck.ipynb" with the code
 * The code exported as an html file "Traffic_Sign_Classifier-Rob_Poyck"
 * A write-up report either as a markdown or PDF file

-Creating a Great Write-up
----
-A great write-up should include the [rubric points](https://review.udacity.com/#!/rubrics/481/view) as well as your description of how you addressed each point.
-You should include a detailed description of the code used in each step (with line-number references and code snippets where necessary), and links to other supporting documents or external references.
-You should include images in your write-up to demonstrate how your code works with examples.

-The Project
+# The Project
 ---
 The goals / steps of this project are the following:
  * Load the data set